Getting insured when you’ve still got your provisional licence can be expensive but there are ways to keep your costs down.

 Add a named driver to your policy

-Insurance companies are reassured by the thought of an experienced driver being involved – either as an additional or main driver – and are willing to give a discount on policies where they believe that to be the case.
-Also note that second hand car insurance may also be an option.
+Insurance companies tend to be reassured by the thought of an experienced driver being involved and could give a discount on policies where they believe that to be the case.

 Other ways of cutting the costs

 Having a provisional licence means you’re unlikely to spend every day travelling across the country so it might be worth limiting your mileage.

 This may the cost as the less time you’re on the road the less likely you are to have an accident.

 You can also install various safety devices such as immobilisers, wheel locks and tracking systems to beef up your security and reduce the chances of it getting stolen.